Southwest Legacy High School

 Southwest Legacy High School is a senior high school in San Antonio, Texas, with a Von Ormy postal address.
-It is a part of the Southwest Independent School District.
+It is a part of the Southwest Independent School District and classified as a 6A school by the UIL.

 Financed by a bond passed in 2012, it had a cost of $68 million and has a capacity of 3,200 students.
 It opened in 2017, on August 28.
 In the period 1962–2017 it was the first traditional comprehensive high school, operated by a school district, in southern San Antonio, as well as, from 1977 to 2017, the first public high school established south of U.S. Route 90.